A number is a number is a number?

 How the brain processes the language and music of numbers

 What exactly is happening inside the brain when we work with numbers?
 We’re still not quite sure, but we are beginning to zero in on how and where the processing takes place.
 According to a recent study, the inferior temporal gyrus is believed to be responsible for processing numbers in the brain.
 This region is found on both sides of the brain, near the ear canals.
 When we see this area “lit up” on brain imaging scans, we may be looking at how the brain processes numerical information.
-The authors of the study point out that their work provides hard evidence of parts of the brain that have been changed in response to education, since mathematical comprehension must be taught.
+The authors of the study point out that their work provides hard evidence of parts of the brain that have been changed in response to education since mathematical comprehension must be taught.
 The transformation each of us makes on our brains is similar to what happens to London taxi drivers, who actually manage to make their hippocampus regions larger in response to repeated training on the geography of their great city.
 The region is also close to the part of the brain that is thought to process language and symbols.
 Since math is a language, the location offers some tantalizing suggestions.
 I wonder if we will find that language and math are far more intertwined than we currently believe.
 Already there is strong evidence that studying music helps develop language skills.
-We also know that that there is a correlation between studying music and math.
+We also know that there is a correlation between studying music and math.
 So doesn’t it make sense that these three apparently different functions are really different manifestations of the same neural process?

 Numbers getting personal